-The accusation is often made by missionaries that ‘you Westerners bring your Christian morality even when you are not believing Christians any more, you bring your Christian morality with you and then when you study yoga, or Buddhism, or something like that, you assume that there is Christian morality.
+The accusation is often made about missionaries that ‘you Westerners bring your Christian morality even when you are not believing Christians any more, you bring your Christian morality with you and then when you study yoga, or Buddhism, or something like that, you assume that there is Christian morality.
 Then there is the yoga doctrine, or Buddhist doctrine, on top of that when, in fact, the morality isn’t there.’
-Now to make a point in Chapter thirteen of the Gita verses seven to eleven there are twenty qualities which are given to acquire knowledge they are themselves called knowledge because they are the means of knowledge.
+Now to make a point in Chapter XIII of the Gita verses 7 to 11 there are twenty qualities which are given to acquire knowledge – they are themselves called ‘knowledge’ because they are the means of knowledge.

-Well now coming to the actual text again one of the points that our teacher stressed is there is a tendency to psycologize everything and to make the yogic experiences into merely psychological experiences, to make the yoga guide to deal with simply the higher aspirations of man.
+Well now, coming to the actual text again, one of the points that our teacher stressed is there is a tendency to psychologise everything and to make the yogic experiences into merely psychological experiences, to make the yoga guide to deal with simply the higher aspirations of man.
 Not God made man in his image, but man has made God in his image, and he said to take the holy text as what they clearly say.
 Well, ‘I can’t accept all of this.
 I can accept some of it but not this, this doesn’t agree with what our teacher says, with conclusions of modern scientist or with common sense or practical experience, or my actual experience.
 So I will set this aside.’
-Now for instance of the great vision in chapter eleven that this was a subjective vision of Arjuna, he passed into a state in which he saw this vision of the whole universe, it is clearly subjective but the Gita itself directly contradicts that because it was seen by somebody else, it was seen by Sanjaya, and at the end of the Gita the point is reinforced Sanjaya says, ‘when I think back to that wonderful vision I am in ecstasy.’
-So the Gita itself makes it clear this was not simply a subjective experience it was an experience of Arjuna, but it was also seen by others.
+Now for instance of the great vision in chapter XI of the Gita that this was a subjective vision of Arjuna, he passed into a state in which he saw this vision of the whole universe, it is clearly subjective but the Gita itself directly contradicts that because it was seen by somebody else, it was seen by Sanjaya, and at the end of the Gita the point is reinforced: Sanjaya says, ‘when I think back to that wonderful vision I am in ecstasy.’
+So the Gita itself makes it clear this was not simply a subjective experience.
+It was an experience of Arjuna, but it was also seen by others.

 Non-locality described the way in which the behaviour of a quantum entity such as an electron is affected not only by what is going on at one point (the ‘locality’ of the entity), but also by events that are going on at other places (other localities), which may in principle be far away across the Universe.
 These non-local influences occur instantaneously, as if some form of communication, which Albert Einstein called ‘spooky action at a distance’, operates not just faster than the speed of light, but infinitely fast.